cubiq/ComfyUI_Workflows/image_conditioning/README.md

 In this workflow we offer a simple image+text conditioning example.
 Also check the [experiments](#experiments) for more use cases.
 We are using SDXL but models for SD1.5 are also available.

-You need to download [these pretrained models](https://huggingface.co/h94/IP-Adapter/tree/main) on huggingface and install the [ComgyUI extension](https://github.com/cubiq/ComfyUI_IPAdapter_plus) (from yours truly).
+You need to download [these pretrained models](https://huggingface.co/h94/IP-Adapter/tree/main) on huggingface and install the [ComfyUI extension](https://github.com/cubiq/ComfyUI_IPAdapter_plus) (from yours truly).
 Note that **you need both the model and the image encoder**.
 Follow the installation instruction on the extension page.

 The workflow itself is very simple and similar to the style model.